Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 FM-DW 2.0 / 2.1 / 2.2 Setup and Reset procedures

-If present, vaccuum tubes don't need to warm up, and the module won't tune until the setup completes.
+If present, vaccuum tubes don't need to warm up, and the module won't tune until the setup is complete.

-Setup will resume in case of power loss.
+Setup will continue in the event of a power failure.
 Parameters already set won't be lost.

 The push-button is fragile.
-Do not press hard and do not use a sharp tool.
+Do not press hard or use a sharp tool.

 FM-DW 2.0 / 2.1 setup: